| Pairwise {spatstat} | R Documentation |

 If irregular parameters are present, then the second argument

-should be a vector of the same type as par
+to pot should be a vector of the same type as par

 giving those parameter values.